hugoferreira/hugoferreira.github.com/_posts/2025-05-23-idle-programming.md

 As I often do when confronting uncomfortable truths about my own productivity, my cognitive dissonance kicks in: is "idle programming" a revolutionary new development methodology, or just procrastination with better tooling?

 The honest answer: it's probably both, and that ambiguity is precisely what makes it so seductive.
-When Kent Beck introduced Test-Driven Development, he at least had the courtesy to claim it would improve code quality and reduce bugs.
-I can't even pretend idle programming has measurable benefits — unless you count "feeling busy while watching TV" as a KPI.
+When Kent Beck introduced Test-Driven Development, he didn't arrive with formal proofs of its superiority.
+He had an intuition, anecdotal evidence, and the vague sensation that the methodology "felt right."
+The same holds for Agile, Scrum, and most software development practices we've collectively adopted.
+They began as _vibes_ — educated hunches about how human creativity intersects with computational complexity.
+But by introducing TDD, the author, at least, had the courtesy to claim it would improve code quality and reduce bugs.
+I can't even pretend idle programming has measurable benefits — unless you count _"feeling busy while watching TV"_ as a KPI.

 Consider this dubious property I've observed: **For any given programming task T that you don't actually need to complete, the probability of "successful" completion using idle programming approaches unity, where success is defined as "having written code that compiles."**

-Note the careful caveats.
-Tasks you don't need to complete.
-Success measured by compilation, not utility.
-This is the kind of rigorous methodology that would make any consultant proud.
+Note the careful caveats; this is the kind of rigorous methodology that would make any consultant proud.
+But then again, how much of our software engineering knowledge rests on similarly shaky empirical foundations?

 ## The Event Loop of Self-Justification